ahmadalasiri/InterviewPrep/interviews/Tyk/hr-interview-top10.md

 **4. What's your experience with remote work?**

 I've been working remotely for all my professional roles.
-At TIXAE.AI, I work remotely with a team based in Florida, United States.
+At TIXAE.AI, I worked remotely with a team based in Florida, United States.
 At TechBridge Lab, I worked remotely with a US-based team.
 All my freelance projects have been remote, working with international clients.
 This experience has taught me how to communicate effectively, manage my time, stay motivated, and deliver results without needing to be in an office.
 I'm very comfortable with the remote work model and have consistently delivered high-quality work in remote settings.

 **5. What has been your proudest moment or biggest achievement in your career so far?**